gursimar/d3-visualizations/bias-var/README.md

 - See the live demo of the project here [[link]](https://gursimar.github.io/d3-visualizations/bias-var/), and video explaining it here [[link]](https://www.youtube.com/watch?v=CUX5UTdYsQs)
 - Also see the live demo of my project-colleague here [[link]](https://halldorbjarni.github.io/knn-viz/), and video here [[link]](https://www.youtube.com/watch?v=C0njr3l3Zs8&feature=youtu.be&hd=1)
-- The detailed report for the design choices are in this report [[link]](https://github.com/gursimar/d3-visualizations/blob/master/bias-var/cpsc547%20final%20report.pdf)
+- We also did a paper like report explaining the design choices [[link]](https://github.com/gursimar/d3-visualizations/blob/master/bias-var/cpsc547%20final%20report.pdf)

 ## Setting up
 Just clone the repo, and run the following commands to make sure you have all dependencies.